 In the 50's they were one of the first to offer latex mattresses, long before they were fashionable.
 Old advertisements can be seen which promote a partnership with Goodyear to produce rubber latex for the "Airfoam" mattress.
 Englander is well known for their latex mattresses right up to the present day.

 Over the years the company has changed hands many times.
-This isn't surprising when you consider they've been around for over a century, making them the second oldest mattress company in the nation.
+This isn't surprising when you consider they've been around for over a century, making them one of the oldest mattress companies in the nation.

 Max Englander eventually sold the business to Ira Pink, a successful bedding merchant from Chicago.
 Under the capable guidance of Pink the company saw steady growth through the 60's when it was sold to Union Carbide.
 They invested in marketing the company and after a strong decade sold it to United States Bedding Company in the 70's.

-In 1971 the Lady Englander Mattress was unveiled, and people were suddenly given a new way to sleep in comfort with this ultra premium sleep system.
-This was one of the first of the "luxury mattresses" which are so prevalent today.
+In 1971 the Lady Englander Mattress was unveiled.
+At the time it was considered an ultra premium sleep system.
+This was one of the first "luxury mattresses" which are so prevalent today.

 1994 was a landmark year for the company being their 100th anniversary.
 They also passed 100 million dollars in sales that year.
 In 1995 they introduced the 21st Century "never flip" sleep system and '96 saw the development of the Nature's Finest latex mattress line which is still going strong.

-During the twentieth century the space program was founded, opening up new opportunities for the Englander mattress company.
-There were quite a few materials invented as a direct result of the space program, one of them being memory foam.
+During the twentieth century the space program was founded, opening up new opportunities for the Englander mattress.
+There were quite a few new materials invented as a direct result of the program, one of them being memory foam.
 Though the material was never used in the space shuttle, the formula was released to the public and several businesses were able to take advantage of it.
-It took some time, but eventually the foam was refined into something useable, and something that everyone could enjoy.
-Viscopedic - the Englander memory foam mattress line - first appeared in 1997.
+It took some time, but eventually the foam was refined into a useable product, and something that everyone could enjoy.
+The Viscopedic line - first appeared in 1997.

 In 2002 the company was purchased by a subsidiary of La-Z-Boy.
 Not long after, the Tension Ease mattress line was released which features Englander's version of the popular pocketed coil innerspring technology.